lihan829/lihan829.github.io/data/slides/scil26_qa.md

 nav_exclude: true
 ---

-## Q1.
-Reasons for low performance
+{: .highlight }
+> Question 1
+>
 > I had a quick question.
-I noticed that your baseline model that you're reporting results on is a human-constructed grammar, right?
+I noticed that your baseline model that you're reporting
+> results on is a human-constructed grammar, right?
+Do you have an intuition or
+> understanding of why MaxEnt's issue, in this context, is with precision?
+Do you have
+> an interpretation of that, or is there something we should think about regarding
+> the learning process?

+{: .note-title }
+> My Answer
 >
-> Do you have an intuition or understanding of why MaxEnt's issue, in this context, is with precision?
-Do you have an interpretation of that, or is there something we should think about regarding the learning process?

-**My Answer**

 > For the poor performance of the baseline, I can tell you exactly why it's bad.
->
-> It's because two of the constraints—**no final LH/HL**, and also **no LHLs**—are too strong.
+> It's because two of the constraints—**no final LH/HL**, and also **no LHLs**—are too
+> strong.
 They're too restrictive.
-Our dataset actually contains some data points that violate these two constraints.
+Our dataset actually contains some data points that
->
-> The other three constraints, like **no rise**, **no monosyllabic contour**, and **no superheavy syllable**, are perfectly fine.
-So it's mostly these two overly strong constraints that hurt the baseline.
+> violate these two constraints.
+The other three constraints, like **no rise**, **no
+> monosyllabic contour**, and **no superheavy syllable**, are perfectly fine.
+So it's
->
+> mostly these two overly strong constraints that hurt the baseline.
 > As for MaxEnt, I don't know why its precision is low besides the lack of the frequency.
 I don't have an explanation for that yet.

 ---

-## Q2.
-Frequency Information

-> One of your findings is that frequency information is critical for MaxEnt, but not for BUFIA.
+{: .highlight }
+> Question 2
 >
+> One of your findings is that frequency information is critical for MaxEnt, but not
-> I was wondering whether you have a normative judgment about whether frequency information *should* be necessary for learning.
+> for BUFIA.
+I was wondering whether you have a normative judgment about whether
+> frequency information *should* be necessary for learning.
+Is it more human-like
+> for frequency information to be required?
+Conversely, if you have a learning
+> algorithm where frequency information isn't important, could that mean the
+> algorithm has an inductive bias that's perhaps too strong to be human-like?

+{: .note-title }
+> My Answer
 >
-> Is it more human-like for frequency information to be required?
-Conversely, if you have a learning algorithm where frequency information isn't important, could that mean the algorithm has an inductive bias that's perhaps too strong to be human-like?

-**Answer**

 > We don't have any judgment about what implications this has for human language learning.
 >
 > I think that's something we could investigate in future work, perhaps using external evidence.